 What to do if you live far from the company without relocation plans?

 With the rise of COVID-19, Americans are working remotely more than ever before.
 Remote work has led to more flexibility on employers’ part when choosing qualified candidates to add to their workforce.
 This trend seems to focus more on companies of a larger caliber than smaller ones.

 If a company is open to filling a position remotely, you should fill your resume as you would when applying for a local job.
 If they’re in a different time zone, add information to your cover letter explaining your flexibility to your time zone.

 However, you shouldn’t omit your location from a resume in hopes the employer won’t notice.
-Based on previous positions and education information, most employers can deduce where you live.
+Most employers can deduce where you live based on previous positions and education information.

 Omitting your location can filter your resume via applicant tracking system software.
 Besides, your employer will know your location sooner or later in the hiring process if you do pass initial filtration.

 On the rare occasion the employer fails to mention the possibility of remote working, you can ask about it in your cover letter.
 You should be upfront about your unwillingness to relocate, and the employer can either accept it or move on to another candidate.

 The most important thing is to never lie about your location on your resume.
 Aside from the fact that large companies need to verify your documents before you start working, you can’t possibly lie on official documents like tax forms without consequences.

 Should you put your address on your resume?
 Summary